Vilnis Ķirsis: Biography

 Vilnis Ķirsis was born in Riga on 20 August 1980.

 He was educated at Riga Hanza Secondary School, as well as at the Faculty of Economics and Management of the University of Latvia, where he obtained a master's degree in economics in 2004.
 He is a member of the Latvian student corporation Beveronija.

 He was the chairman of the board of the company Fors Fortis, as well as a member of the board of the company Cannmeat.

-He was a candidate from Zatler's Reform Party in the 2011 Saeima emergency elections, was not elected to the parliament, but became the parliamentary secretary of the Ministry of Economy.
+He was a candidate from Zatlers' Reform Party in the 2011 snap Saeima elections, where was not elected to the parliament, but became the parliamentary secretary of the Ministry of Economics.

-In 2013, he ran in the Riga City Council elections with the second number on the list of the Reform Party, but the list did not get enough voter support.
+In 2013, he ran in the Riga City Council election with the second number on the list of the Reform Party, but the list did not clear the 5% electoral threshold, receiving around 2% of votes.

-On 6 June 2013, Ķirsis received the mandate of the 11th Saeima deputy for the period while party member Vyacheslavs Dombrovskis was serving as a minister.
+On 6 June 2013, Ķirsis received the mandate of the 11th Saeima deputy for the period while party member Vjačeslavs Dombrovskis was serving as Minister for Education and Science.

-In May 2014, Ķirsis left the Reform Party and switched to the "Unity" party.
-From that list, with the help of a strong individual campaign, he was elected to the 12th Saeima in Vidzeme constituency.
+In May 2014, Ķirsis left the Reform Party and switched to the Unity party.
+From that list, with the help of a strong individual campaign, he was elected to the 12th Saeima in the Vidzeme constituency at the 2014 Saeima elections.

-In the 2017 Riga City Council elections, he ran as the leader of the "Vienotības" list and was elected to the municipality, where the "Vienotības" faction operates in opposition.
+In the 2017 Riga City Council election, he ran as the leader of the Unity list and was elected to the municipality, where the faction operated in opposition.
 In 2019, he became an adviser to the Minister of Foreign Affairs, Edgars Rinkēvičs, on economic and energy policy issues.
-In the 2020 extraordinary Riga City Council elections, Ķirsis ran as the leader of the list of the association "Jaunā Vienotība" and was re-elected to the municipality, elected as one of the three deputies of the Chairman of the Riga City Council, Mārtiņš Staķis.

-On 2 October 2020, he was sworn in as deputy mayor for urban development, planning and transport.
+In the 2020 snap Riga City Council elections, Ķirsis ran as the leader of the list of the Unity-dominated New Unity alliance, and was re-elected to the municipality.
+After the election, he was elected as one of the three deputies of the Chairman of the Riga City Council, Mārtiņš Staķis.
+On 2 October 2020, he was sworn in as deputy mayor (vice mayor/vice chairman) for urban development, planning and transport.

-In the summer of 2023, the leading coalition of the Riga City Council collapsed, one of the reasons was possible illegality in the construction projects of the traffic area, for which the responsibility of the deputy chairman of the city council, Ķirsis, was in the municipality.
-After the resignation of the chairman of the Riga City Council, Staķas, Ķirsis, as one of the vice-chairmen, was confirmed as acting chairman of the Riga City Council.
+In July 2023, the ruling coalition of the Riga City Council collapsed, with one of the reasons being the possible illegality in the traffic construction projects, which was the Ķirsis' area of responsibility.
+After the resignation of the chairman of the Riga City Council (the Mayor of Riga), Mārtiņš Staķis, Ķirsis was approved as acting council chairman, as he was one of the deputy mayors (vice-chairmen).
+Staķis was elected mayor by the Riga City Council on 17 August 2023.

+After the 2025 municipal election, a coalition was formed by The Progressives, which also included New Unity.
+The Progressives' Viesturs Kleinbergs was elected mayor, and Ķirsis once again became one of the deputy mayors.